joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 }
 ```

-But it's main application is where we don't know how many times the loop will repeat before we enter it.
+But `while` loops are usually used when **we don't know** how many times the loop will repeat before we enter it.

 ```swift
 var number = 10